cake-contrib/Cake.Recipe/docs/input/docs/fundamentals/set-tool-settings.md

 ### testCoverageExcludeByAttribute

 This is used in conjunction with both OpenCover and Coverlet.
-It controls which test should be excluded from coverage based on what attributes are assinged to the tests.
+It controls which test should be excluded from coverage based on what attributes are assigned to the tests.

 Type: `string`